dvystrcil/neptune/Notes on Updating Everything.md

 The goal is to bring the N4 series up to date.
 There are still some outstanding tasks, but it's looking very promising.

+Why I chose Kiauh instead of a completely scripted solution is to keep the sources of truth for all these tools.
+I don't want to document how to install all these parts whole cloth, and maintaining them would be painful.
+If there are differences, and I expect there will be since many of us have bricked in the past, what are they?
+If we can understand how Elegoo did things we can repeat them, and perhaps improve on them.

+The bottom line, let the contributors of Klipper, Moonraker, Fluidd, and Kiauh do their thing.
+Our focus is to alter just the bits the printer needs to function.

 ![image](https://github.com/user-attachments/assets/e2ce18da-573f-48e7-ba5b-96bbbc1b12ec)

 Note: Consider the work here at a BETA stage.
 Use at your own risk.
 Restoring can be as simple as coping a folder back.